 Suzan has more than 20 years of experience providing care to individuals with disabilities and even used to own her own agency in this line of work.
 She closed her agency a couple of years ago when she was diagnosed with breast cancer so that she could focus on treatment and restoring her personal health.
 Once she completed treatment, she considered reopening her agency but was overjoyed at the opportunity to provide direct, full-time care to those in need without having to start her business back up.
 Suzan has raised 11 children in her home which included biological and adopted children.

-“Being a mom has been my favorite job and becoming an Extended Family Home provider has allowed me to do that again.” – Suzan
+“Being a mom has been my favorite job and becoming a Shared Living Provider has allowed me to do that again.” – Suzan

-Mike’s passion for this work comes from his experience helping his parents care for his younger brother who is intellectually disabled.
+Mike’s passion for this work comes from his experience helping his parents care for his younger brother who has an intellectual disability.
 After spending most of his adulthood in the corporate world and most recently working as a pharmaceutical sales rep, Mike was ready for a change.
 He was ready to leave behind the days of meetings, endless emails and business travel to spend his time helping others live full, independent and happy lives.

 Providing the Most Meaningful Life Possible for Clients